This article may contain compensated links. See our full disclosure here

 Guidebooks are an important resource to help you plan your travels to Italy.
 Usually thoroughly researched and detailed, they offer a great starting point as you begin your initial trip planning.
 As you begin to firm up your itinerary you can also check back for tips on logistics and general information prior to arrival.

 Fortunately, there’s a host of high-quality Italy travel books out there, and we’re here to tell you which are best, including guides for specific cities and regions.
 All of these books are available in print or digital formats depending on your preference.

 Rick Steves Italy

-Rick Steves is the go-to guy when it comes to travel in Europe.
+Rick Steves is the go-to guy for many Americans when it comes to travel in Europe.

-For almost half a century he has spent ⅓ of every year traveling around Europe, and he’s made it his mission to make travel in Europe accessible to Americans.
+For almost half a century he has spent ⅓ of every year traveling around the continent, and he’s made it his mission to make travel in Europe accessible to Americans.

 Rick Steves’ guide to Italy is easy to read and full of useful information, from travel tips and recommendations to history and cultural insights.

 It covers popular attractions as well as off-the-beaten-track gems, and is perhaps the best travel book for Italy.